What Are Hemorrhoids? Your Complete 2026 Guide

 What Causes Hemorrhoids?
 (It's Not Just Toilet Time)

-Many people think hemorrhoids are caused by sitting too long on the toilet — and while that can contribute, it’s rarely the only cause.
+Many people think hemorrhoids are caused by sitting too long on the toilet — and while that can contribute, it's rarely the only cause.
+See the full breakdown in the How Do You Get a Hemorrhoid section above.
+For a full breakdown of every cause and its mechanism, see What Causes Hemorrhoids

 Who Gets Hemorrhoids?
 (Risk Factors)